Mathew Brady: Early life

 Brady left little record of his life before photography.
 Speaking to the press in the last years of his life, he stated that he was born between 1822 and 1824 in Warren County, New York, near Lake George.
 He was the youngest of three children to Irish immigrant parents, Andrew and Samantha Julia Brady.
-In official documents before and during the Civil War, however, he claimed to have been born in Ireland.
+In official documents before and during the American Civil War, however, he claimed to have been born in Ireland.

 Career

-At age 16, Brady moved to Saratoga, New York, where he met portrait painter William Page and became Page's student.
-In 1839, the two traveled to Albany, New York, and then to New York City, where Brady continued to study painting with Page and with Samuel Morse, Page's former teacher.
+At the age of 16, Brady moved to Saratoga, New York, where he met portrait painter William Page and became Page's student.
+In 1839, the two traveled to Albany, and then to New York City, where Brady continued to study painting with Page and with Samuel Morse, Page's former teacher.
 Morse had met Louis Jacques Daguerre in France in 1839, and returned to the US to enthusiastically push the new daguerreotype invention of capturing images.
 At first, Brady's involvement was limited to manufacturing leather cases that held daguerreotypes.
 But soon he became the center of the New York artistic colony that wished to study photography.
 Morse opened a studio and offered classes; Brady was one of the first students.

-In 1844, Brady opened his own photography studio at the corner of Broadway and Fulton Street in New York, and by 1845, he began to exhibit his portraits of famous Americans, including the likes of Senator Daniel Webster and poet Edgar Allan Poe.
+In 1844, Brady opened his own photography studio at the corner of Broadway and Fulton Street in New York, and by 1845, he began to exhibit his portraits of famous Americans, including the likes of Senator Daniel Webster and writer Edgar Allan Poe.
 In 1849, he opened a studio at 625 Pennsylvania Avenue in Washington, D.C., where he met Juliet (whom everybody called 'Julia') Handy, whom he married in 1850 and lived with on Staten Island.
-Brady's early images were daguerreotypes, and he won many awards for his work; in the 1850s ambrotype photography became popular, which gave way to the albumen print, a paper photograph produced from large glass negatives most commonly used in the American Civil War photography.
+Brady's early images were daguerreotypes, and he won many awards for his work; in the 1850s, ambrotype photography became popular, which gave way to the albumen print, a paper photograph produced from large glass negatives most commonly used in the Civil War photography.

 In 1850, Brady produced The Gallery of Illustrious Americans, a portrait collection of prominent contemporary figures.
 The album, which featured noteworthy images including the elderly Andrew Jackson at the Hermitage, was not financially rewarding but invited increased attention to Brady's work and artistry.
-In 1854, Parisian photographer André-Adolphe-Eugène Disdéri popularized the carte de visite and these small pictures (the size of a visiting card) rapidly became a popular novelty; thousands were created and sold in the United States and Europe.
+In 1854, Parisian photographer André-Adolphe-Eugène Disdéri popularized the carte de visite, and these small pictures (the size of a visiting card) rapidly became a popular novelty; thousands were created and sold in the United States and Europe.

 In 1856, Brady placed an ad in the New York Herald offering to produce "photographs, ambrotypes and daguerreotypes."
 This inventive ad pioneered, in the US, the use of typeface and fonts that were distinct from the text of the publication and from that of other advertisements.